 Creative State MI

-In its fifth edition, Creative Many’s Creative State Michigan report details the impact Michigan’s arts and cultural nonprofit organizations have on the state’s economy and citizens.
-The report represents Fiscal Year 2013 data from 406 nonprofit arts and cultural organizations – representing an estimated 16 percent of the sector.
+In its sixth edition, Creative Many’s Creative State Michigan report details the impact Michigan’s arts and cultural nonprofit organizations have on the state’s economy and citizens.
+The report represents Fiscal Year 2014 data from 419 nonprofit arts and cultural organizations—representing an estimated 16.5% of the sector.

 A Stronger Economy

 Among its most compelling data, the report affirms the creative economy as a significant financial contributor and strategic opportunity for Michigan’s economic development.
-Of the more than $610 million in annual expenditures by the nonprofit creative community in 2013, a $15 million increase from the previous year.
+In 2014 the nonprofit creative community contributed more than $665 million in annual expenditures, a $55 million increase from the previous year.

-The report also detailed the more than $208 million supported salaries for 25,490 jobs.
-In 2015, Michigan was home to 19,694 arts-related businesses that employed 72,706 people – 3.7% of total businesses in Michigan and 1.6% of total employment in Michigan.
-Nationally, 702,771 businesses are involved in the creation or distribution of the arts and employ 2.9 million people – 3.9% of total businesses in the US and 1.9% of total US employment.
+The report also detailed the nearly $280 million supported salaries for 27,021 jobs.
+In 2015, Michigan was home to 19,694 arts-related businesses that employed 72,706 people—3.7% of total businesses in Michigan and 1.6% of total employment in Michigan.
+Nationally, 702,771 businesses are involved in the creation or distribution of the arts and employ 2.9 million people—3.9% of total businesses in the US and 1.9% of total US employment.

 The report also provides indicators for the resources the arts provide for Michigan’s schools and children, as well as residents of all ages.
-In 2013, more than 3 million students benefited from educational programs and events offered by arts and cultural venues statewide.
-These same organizations facilitated 20,081 youth and school group visits and 26,090 offsite school programs providing valuable educational experiences at a time when businesses continue to increase the value of creativity and innovation in the workplace while many schools across Michigan have cut funding for arts programs.
-Michigan’s cultural groups are reaching growing audiences, reporting more than 24.8 million visits in 2013, 65 percent of which were free of charge.
+In 2014, over 3.6 million schoolchildren experienced arts and cultural venues and events—a 10% increase over the prior year—including 137,166 youth and school group visits to cultural venues and 35,800 cultural visits in schools providing valuable educational experiences at a time when businesses continue to increase the value of creativity and innovation in the workplace while many schools across Michigan have cut funding for arts programs.
+Michigan’s cultural groups are reaching growing audiences, reporting more than 29.1 million visits in 2014, 67% of which were free of charge.

 Methodology for Reporting